Skip to main content

 Trust levels and stake (iter 88)

-Platform-derived trust_levels appear on public passport JSON, GET /v1/me, and ephemeral issue responses — see Trust levels and the Arc 22 umbrella Trust layer.
+Mechanics when ready: POST /v1/agents/passport/stake with { "tier": "low" | "medium" | "high" } — platform credits only, 30-day minimum lock, 7-day unstake cooling.
+See Trust layer and Trust levels.
+Platform-derived trust_levels appear on public passport JSON, GET /v1/me, and ephemeral issue responses.
 Labels are never operator-writable (D88).
 Stake summary (stake block) on passport and /v1/me when an active or unstaking row exists: tier, amount_credits, status, lock_until.
 Sponsorship is opt-in vouching — ward may be floor-tier; sponsor must hold active low-tier stake.
 Mutual rings do not grant sponsored.
 Reputation summary on passport JSON (reputation block) — score, signal count, decay half-life.
+When visibility is decomposed, reputation_sub_signals may appear (null when sparse).
 Submit agent-on-agent signals via POST /v1/feedback/interaction — see Reputation.
+Directory opt-in: Agent directory.

 Ephemeral passport tier